aleLoPrete/OSlabs/README.md

 ## Operating Systems laboratories

-During the operating systems course I had the oppportunity to practice on some concept viewd in class.
+During the Introduction to Operating Systems course @PoliTO I had the oppportunity to carry out some exercises on basic system programming topics.

-**Topics**:
+### Topics
 * system calls in UNIX environment
 * basics of multi-process programming
 * basics of multi-thread programming